 At the site visit, the assessment team interviews stakeholders and fishery managers and will consider all information and issues raised.

-The assessment team uses this information to update the fishery’s score against the MSC Fisheries Standard in the Announcement Comment Draft Report.
+The assessment team uses this information to score the fishery’s performance against the MSC Fisheries Standard.

 At this stage you can

-This is your chance to discuss the fishery with the assessment team.
-You can raise any concerns you may have and provide information that is relevant to the assessment.
-If you cannot attend the site visit in person, the assessment team can arrange for you to be involved remotely, via phone or Skype (or similar).
+This is your chance to give the assessment team your verbal input into the fishery assessment.
+You can attend the site visit and contribute.
+If you cannot make the site visit in person, the assessment team can arrange for you to be involved remotely, via phone or Skype (or similar).

 The certification body produces a Client and Peer Review Draft Report summarising:

-- the fishery’s performance against each performance indicator in the MSC Fisheries Standard
+the fishery’s performance against the MSC Fisheries Standard

-- the fishery’s average score across each Principle of the Standard
+the fishery’s average score across each performance indicator of the Standard